Thomas F. Connolly: Naval career

 On August 21, 1957, he assumed command of the aircraft carrier USS Hornet.
 During his time as commander, Hornet deployed to the Western Pacific in the United States Seventh Fleet area of operations.
 He remained in command until August 25, 1958.
 In 1958, he assumed the position of Assistant Chief of the Pacific Missile Range within the Bureau of Aeronautics.
-It was during this time that he put together a group which came to be known as the "Connolly Committee".
+It was during this time that he put together a group that came to be known as the "Connolly Committee".
 That group's seminal work was "The Navy in the Space Age".
 This group's work and recommendations were approved by the Chief of Naval Operations on July 13, 1959, and became pivotal in the development of the Navy Navigation Satellite System, the first system of its kind in the world.
 Following this posting, Connolly was Commander, Carrier Division Seven.

-From May 18, 1964 to August 28, 1965 he was Assistant Chief of Naval Operations for Fleet Operations and Readiness.
-During this posting he was the Director of the Combat Consumables Requirement Study (Non-Nuclear Ordnance Study), for which he received the Legion of Merit.
-On October 30, 1965 he became Commander, Naval Air Forces Pacific in a ceremony held onboard the carrier USS Ranger.
+From May 18, 1964, to August 28, 1965, he was Assistant Chief of Naval Operations for Fleet Operations and Readiness.
+During this posting, he was the Director of the Combat Consumables Requirement Study (Non-Nuclear Ordnance Study), for which he received the Legion of Merit.
+On October 30, 1965, he became Commander, Naval Air Forces Pacific in a ceremony held onboard the carrier USS Ranger.
 On November 1, 1966, he was appointed to the position of Deputy Chief of Naval Operations for Air Warfare.
 He remained in that posting until his retirement on August 31, 1971.